WordUpp/WordUpp/README.md

 #####Functioning:
 Login, Register, View a daily word, Search box
 #####Not-functioning/not there:
-layout/theme due to Less/Materialize conflict, Prompt for incorrect login or register info, Logout button and function Search function
+Prompt for incorrect login or register info, Logout button and function, Search function, ability to refresh and see a new word
 #####Goals:
 Add ability to search Urban Dictionary or another dictionary api, Save words
 #####Challenges: